-If you are interested in the veteran applicant’s ability to handle customer service, you will want to ask them interview questions that allow them to provide a complete answer:
+If you’re interested in the veteran applicant’s ability to handle customer service, you’ll want to ask them interview questions that allow them to provide a complete answer.
+For example:

 Tell me about a situation where you realized a person needed help.
 How did you realize the person needed assistance and what did you do?
 What was the outcome of this situation?

-Keep in mind that for many veterans, this could be their first job interview outside of the military.
-Thus asking them to provide a time they had to deal with an unruly customer may not yield an appropriate answer.
+Keeping in mind that this could be the first civilian job interview for a Veteran, asking them to provide a time they had to deal with an unruly customer may not yield an appropriate answer.

 What Not to Ask in the Interview Process

-Beyond knowing what interview questions to ask, remember to keep the interview legal by not asking interview questions related to the candidate’s type of discharge, current military status and potential disabilities.
+Beyond knowing what interview questions to ask, remember to keep the interview legal when hiring military veterans by avoiding interview questions related to the candidate’s type of discharge, current military status, and potential disabilities.

-Asking questions related to training, education and service experience is fine; however, unless you are a Federal agency or deal with Veteran Preference Points, you should never ask anything that requires the veteran to give their discharge status.
+Asking questions related to training, education and service experience is fine.
+However, unless you’re a Federal agency or deal with Veteran Preference Points, you should never ask anything that requires the veteran to give their discharge status.